inspire-eu-validation/discovery-service/csw-iso-ap/README.md

 ### Direct dependencies

-A direct dependency is another conformance class whose requirements must be met by the discovery service, too.
+A direct dependency is another conformance class whose requirements must be met by the Discovery Service, too.

 | Specification | Conformance class | Parameters |
 | ------------- | ----------------- | ---------- |